okta/okta-oidc-xamarin/README.md

 3. Enter `MyOktaApp` into the `Project name` field of the `Configure your new project` form.
 4. Fill in the remaining fields of the `Configure your new project` form and click `Create`.

-Now that your Visual Studio solution has been initialized, you can continue to update package references.
+Now that your Visual Studio solution is initialized, you can continue to update package references.

 ## Update Package References Automatically